JayIke/rpi-webcam-gadget/README.md

 ***Opencv Install for Python:*** [opencv install on rpi - Sam Westby Tech](https://www.youtube.com/watch?v=QzVYnG-WaM4)

 # Audio Setup
+This is the hardware driver for the microphone.
+UAC functions are defined in upon configFS initialization and of which the output of the capture card should be defaulted to.
+Throughput has been verified using `alsaloop` - configured with the hardware capture card as the capture device and UAC2 card as playback at 48000 (upmix to 96000?).

+  To do: Integrate into pipeline using the built in libav codec - look to see syncing options available within the libcamera or v4l2 api and implement the function in uvc-gadget or other application.

 - Gadget Controller - Raspberry Pi Zero 2 W
 - Camera - RPi camera module v.2 (for now)
 - Microphones - ADAFRUIT SPH0645 (Stereo Configuration)